AstrolabDAO/docs/product/architecture.md

 - From pools on the home chain, in an atomic transaction.
 - From pools on a remote chain, and bridged back to the user, in three transactions, which may add a bit of delay.

  Because the bridge has to pay for the gas call on the remote chain, some value is sent along with the call.
-Keep in mind that, if LayerZero is used to forward the withdraw, the unused gas cost is returned directly to the user.
+Keep in mind that, if LayerZero is used to forward the withdrawal, the unused gas cost is returned directly to the user.

  In the (unlikely) case that the remote withdraw fails due to unsufficient gas, anyone can retry the transaction.
 Astrolab has an automated script to do it and ensure that withdraws pass 100% of the time.